 In line with commitment #5 of The Concordat to Support Research Integrity, we prepare an annual statement for our Board of Governors reporting on our activities in support of research integrity, processes in place for dealing with any allegations of misconduct, and outlining any formal investigations undertaken.
 These statements can be downloaded below.

-Learn more about Anglia Ruskin's Research Ethics.
+Learn more about Anglia Ruskin University's research ethics.

 The Concordat to Support Research Integrity helps to ensure that research produced by or in collaboration with the UK research community is underpinned by the highest standards of rigour and integrity.